nag763/doteur/README.md

     -o, --output <output>         The output filename

 ARGS:
     <input>...
-Name of the sql file, can also be a directory or several files
+Name of the sql file or database location if url arg is passed, can also be a directory or several
+                  files
 ```

 #### Example usage